Radial head fracture - aftercare

 Keep your sling or splint dry.

-You will also be told when you can remove your sling or splint and begin moving and using your elbow.
+You will also be when you can remove your sling or splint and begin moving and using your elbow.

 - Using your elbow as early as you were told to may improve your range of motion after you recover.